solo-io/workshops/istio-day2/1-deploy-istio/02-install-istio.md

 ### Verify Istio CLI installation
 You will need access to a Kubernetes cluster.
 If you're doing this via the Solo.io Workshop format, you should have everything ready to go.

+{% hint style="info" %}
-> :memo: If you are using Docker Desktop or kind locally, expect to use 16.0 GB of memory and 4-8 CPUs depending how much of the lab you wish to do.
+If you are using Docker Desktop or kind locally, expect to use 16.0 GB of memory and 4-8 CPUs depending how much of the lab you wish to do.
 We end up downloading and using a lot of components.
+{% endhint %}

 Verify you're in the correct folder for this lab: `/home/solo/workshops/istio-day2/1-deploy-istio/`.

 In the workshop material, you should already have Istio `1.8.3` cli installed and ready to go.

+{% hint style="info" %}
-> :memo: Although at the time of this writing Istio `1.9` is the latest, we will start on Istio `1.8.x` and show how to do upgrades in the second part of this workshop.
+Although at the time of this writing Istio `1.9` is the latest, we will start on Istio `1.8.x` and show how to do upgrades in the second part of this workshop.
+{% endhint %}

 To verify, run